 Solar Panel Cost Calculator

 Google’s Project Sunroof is a great resource to help estimate the costs for your specific home and solar project.
-This tool uses Google Earth images to assess your personalized solar quote by viewing your roof’s shape and determine local weather, two key factors to determine solar costs.
+This tool uses Google Earth images to assess your personalized solar quote by viewing your roof’s shape and determine local weather, two key factors to determine Arizona solar panel costs.
 Project Sunroof then asks for your electric bill information to help estimate how many solar panels you’d need and what the cost would be.
 You can then compare funding options for your project.

 Arizona is a leading state when it comes to solar energy, with more than 3.6 GW of solar power already installed.
 Just over 6 percent of Arizona’s electricity comes from solar energy, and over 530,000 homes are currently solar-powered.
 State residents currently benefit from the Residential Solar and Wind Energy Systems Tax Credit, as well as the federal ITC.